Best Black Friday deals 2020: All the early sales from Currys to Amazon and tips for shopping this year

 Which retailers and brands have launched their Black Friday sales?

 We’ve listed the retailers who have already launched their Black Friday offers below, or are holding clearance or Christmas sales.
-Currys is the latest to launch early offers, running from 10th to 19th November.
+Currys is one of the latest to launch early offers, running from 10th to 19th November.
 Amazon’s early sale also ends on 19th November.
+We’re still waiting for John Lewis’ sale to properly kick off.

 Scroll down to find the best tech and gaming deals, including the best prices for the Nintendo Switch and Apple AirPods, in addition to gift, homeware and advent calendar offers, and our Black Friday tips with advice for shopping safely online during deals season.